Stri Purush Tulana

 Stri Purush Tulana (Hindi:स्त्रीपुरुषतुलना) (A comparison between men and women) is a pamphlet/book written by feminist activist Tarabai Shinde.
-Shinde was a writer born in the Berar province of Buldhana (present day Maharashtra) who protested against patriarchy and the caste system.
-She was a member of the Satyashodhak Samaj and was also an associate of Savitribai Phule and Jyotirao Phule.
+Born in the Berar province of Buldhana (present day Maharashtra), Shinde was a writer who protested against patriarchy and the caste system.
+She was a member of the Satyashodhak Samaj and an associate of Savitribai Phule and Jyotirao Phule.
 The pamphlet was originally published in Marathi in 1882.
-The literary work is a critique of patriarchy and the gender and caste system in 19th century India.
-The material is also considered the first modern feminist text of India.
+The literary work critiques patriarchy as well as the gender and caste systems in 19th-century India.
+It is also considered the first modern feminist text in India.
 Shinde questions the position of women in the society and their rights.